xcast-lib/xcast-lib.github.io/index.md

 </p>

-## Please Be Patient While Our Website Undergoes Maintenance

 ## Welcome

 XCast is a Python Climate Forecasting toolkit - a set of flexible functions and classes that let you implement any forecasting workflow you can think of.
 It uses [Xarray](https://xarray.dev/) and [Dask Parallelism](https://dask.org/) to apply statistical and machine learning methods to any kind of gridded climate data quickly and efficiently.